ibm-cloud-docs/schematics/workspace-setup.md

     3. Select the Terraform version that your Terraform configuration files are written in. {{site.data.keyword.bpshort}} supports Terraform version 0.11 and 0.12.
     4. Click **Save template information**. {{site.data.keyword.bplong_notm}} automatically downloads the configuration files, scans them for syntax errors, and retrieves any input variables.
-    5. You can create input variables.
+    5. If you specified input variables, enter the values that you want to use.

    6. Click **Save changes**.
    7. Wait for your workspace to reach an **Inactive** state.
 This state is reached when {{site.data.keyword.bpshort}} successfully downloads your configuration files and no syntax errors are found.